Nancy Kwan: Early career

-Owing to Kwan's lack of acting experience, at Stark's request she travelled to the United States, where she attended acting school in Hollywood and resided in the Hollywood Studio Club, a chaperoned dormitory with other junior actresses.
+Owing to Kwan's lack of acting experience, at Stark's request she travelled to the United States, where she attended acting school in Hollywood and resided at the Hollywood Studio Club, a chaperoned dormitory with other apprentices actresses.
 She later moved to New York.
-Kwan signed a seven-year contract with Stark's Seven Arts Productions at a beginning salary of $300 a week, even though she was not given a distinct role.
+Kwan signed a seven-year contract with Stark's Seven Arts Productions at a starting salary of $300 a week, even though she was not given one, or any particular role.
 In 2005, Edward S. Feldman and Tom Barton characterized Kwan's wages and her employment as "indentured servitude".
 In a retrospective interview, Kwan told Goldsea that she had no prior acting experience and that the $300 a week salary was "a lot of money to me then".

 When The World of Suzie Wong began to tour, Kwan was assigned the part of a bargirl.
 In addition to her small supporting character role, Kwan became an understudy for the production's female lead, France Nuyen.
 Though Stark and the male lead William Holden preferred Kwan despite her somewhat apprehensive demeanor during the screen test, she did not get the role.
-Paramount favored the eminent France Nuyen, who had been widely praised for her performance in the film South Pacific (1958).
+Paramount favored the more accomplished France Nuyen, who had been widely praised for her performance in the film South Pacific (1958).
 Stark acquiesced to Paramount's wishes.
-Nuyen received the role and Kwan later took the place of Nuyen on Broadway.
+Nuyen received the role and Kwan later took Nuyen'a place on Broadway.
 In a September 1960 interview with Associated Press journalist Bob Thomas, she said, "I was bitterly disappointed, and I almost quit and went home when I didn't get the picture."
 Kwan did not receive the lead role because Stark believed she was too inexperienced at the time.
-Nuyen won the title role in the upcoming movie because of her powerful portrayal of Suzie Wong during the tour.
+Nuyen won the title role in the ensuing movie because of her powerful portrayal of Suzie Wong during the tour.
 She moved to England to film the movie, leaving an opening for Kwan to ascend to the lead female role in the touring production.
 In 1959, one month after Nuyen was selected for the film role and while Kwan was touring in Toronto, Stark told her to screen test again for the film.
 Kwan responded to his phone call from London, asking, "How can I come?
 I'm in this show."
 To provide a pretext for Kwan's sudden hiatus from the touring production, Stark sent a cablegram to her superiors saying her father had become ill and had been hospitalized.
 Kwan later recalled in an interview about three years later, "So I went to the manager and told him a lie.
 It was not very nice, but what could I do?"
 After Kwan accepted the role, the Broadway play producer sued her for leaving with little notice.